Pros and Cons of Dental Crowns: Are Dental Crowns Necessary?

 02 Feb, 2024

 If you have a tooth that’s chipped, cracked or damaged in some way that normal fillings or dental veneers cannot restore, then dental crowns could be an excellent option.
-There are many advantages to dental crowns, but as with every treatment in dentistry, this restorative procedure comes with its own set of disadvantages as well depending on whether it’s suited for you.
+There are many dental crown types with various advantages but as with every treatment in dentistry, this procedure comes with its own set of disadvantages as well depending on whether it’s suited for you.

 What are dental crowns?

 Let’s start off by briefly covering what dental crowns are.
-Dental crowns are prosthetic devices that cap over and cover cracked, discoloured, decayed or misaligned teeth.
+Dental crowns are artificial caps that encloses or covers cracked, discoloured, decayed or misaligned teeth.
 They are also commonly used to protect a vulnerable cracked tooth after root canal treatment or to restore dental implants, another procedure that helps restore missing teeth.

 Dental crowns are commonly used to restore and protect damaged or weakened teeth, providing a durable and aesthetically pleasing solution.
-When a tooth is extensively decayed, cracked or broken, a dental crown may be recommended by the dentist to cover the entire tooth and restore its strength and function.
 The crown procedure typically involves multiple steps, starting with the preparation of the tooth receiving the crown.
-During this process, the tooth is shaped to accommodate the crown, and any decay or damage is removed.
-A temporary crown may be placed to protect the prepared tooth while the permanent crown is fabricated in a dental laboratory using computer-aided design (CAD) technology.dental-bridge-3-unitsDo not confuse dental tooth crowns with veneers.
+During this process, the tooth is shaped to accommodate the crown and any decay or damage is removed.
+A temporary crown may be placed to protect the prepared tooth while the permanent crown is fabricated in a dental laboratory.dental-bridge-3-unitsDo not confuse dental tooth crowns with veneers.
 While both serve to improve your smile, crowns carry added functional purposes that veneers do not.
 You may read more on the differences between dental crowns and dental veneers here.

-Typically, after the tooth is prepared for a crown, a temporary crown will serve as placeholder until the final crown is ready, usually within two to three weeks.
+Typically, after the tooth is prepared for a permanent crown, a temporary crown will serve as placeholder until the final crown is ready, usually within two to three weeks.
 These temporary crowns are designed to provide protection and maintain the aesthetics of the smile until the permanent crown can be placed.
-However, temporary crowns may feel loose or become dislodged due to personal mouth-related habits or chewing forces.
-In such cases, it's essential to contact the dentist's office immediately to address the issue and prevent further damage to the underlying tooth.

 The main advantages of dental crowns include: